sebastianspicker/network-lantern/README.md

 A working tree for network-diagnostics-suite with an evolving implementation history.

 ## Overview
-network-diagnostics-suite keeps setup, verification, and known limitations in one place.
+network-diagnostics-suite records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Usage
 - Merged scattered true guidance into the docs.